SavvySpender

 I conducted a survey to better understand user behaviours, needs and motivations around money management.
 A total of 80 participants across Europe, North America and Africa completed the survey.

-I discovered that 65% of total participants expressed negative or ambivalent feelings towards the topic of money, often using the words ‘anxious’ and ‘uncomfortable.’
-Users also expressed their frustration with current budgeting tools as being cumbersome and rigid.
-Users desired budgeting tools that offer flexibility, are simple to use and help improve financial literacy.
+of participants expressed negative or ambivalent feelings towards the topic of money, often using the words ‘anxious’ and ‘uncomfortable.’

 Time Commitment